gbif/hp-gb33/programme.md

 *The meeting is open to Governing Board delegates, GBIF committee members and invited observers*

-**Hosted dinner**
+**Oslo fjord tour (boat trip)**
-Time: 19:00-22:00
+Time: 19:00-21:00
-Venue: TBC
+Meeting point: 18:30 at Langkaia (Next to the Opera House)

-*The Hosted dinner is to Governing Board delegates, GBIF committee members and invited observers*
+*A boat trip of the Oslo fjord is offered to Governing Board delegates, GBIF committee members and invited observers (pre-registration required).
+Please note that the boat leaves at 19:00 so you have to be at the Lankaia by 18:30 to be ready for boarding at 18:40.*

 ### Thursday, 1 October 2026